 - St. Patrick’s Day — The people of Cleveland have been celebrating St. Patrick’s Day since 1842!
 The parade highlights Irish history with some green beer, fancy clover hats and an all around good time.

-- Scottish Games — Just under an hour drive from Cleveland, Wellington OH is home to this Scottish inspired festival.
+- Scottish Games — Just under an hour drive from Cleveland, Wellington, Ohio, is home to this Scottish inspired festival.
 The event is dedicated to the preservation of Scottish heritage and includes some fun family-friendly activities.

-- Cleveland Pride — Although Cleveland is not known to be the most diverse city in America, it embraces acceptance and equality through events like the Cleveland Pride festival.
-The event gets bigger every year as thousands of fellow residents, vendors and musical acts come together to celebrate tolerance.
+- Cleveland Pride — The Cleveland Pride festival gets bigger every year as thousands of fellow residents, vendors and musical acts come together to celebrate tolerance.

 Want to know what other festivals are happening in the Cleveland area?
 Check out this Cleveland Festival guide.